enriquepablo/npl-web/npl_time.rst

 component.
 This will set the starting instant of the duration to the present, and will set a special value as the end of the duration.
 This value will stand for the 'present' time of the system, irrespectively of its changes.
-So, if the present time is 10, the final instant of these durations will evaluate to 10; and if we change the present (through ``now.``) to 12, they will evaluate to 12.
+So, if the present time is 10, and we assert a fact ``onwards``, both the starting and the final instant of its duration will evaluate to 10;
+but if we change the present
+(through ``now.``) to 12,
+the starting instant will still evaluate to 10, whereas the end will evaluate to 12.

 Time in conditions
 ~~~~~~~~~~~~~~~~~~